johngaitho05/johngaitho05/README.md

 ### Hi there 👋

-I'm John Gaitho -  A Full Stack Website and ERP Developer
+I'm John Gaitho -  A Full Stack Web and ERP Developer

 - I'm interested in developing exceptional business solutions through oustanding websites and ERP Systems.